sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

         "genql.yaml",
     ],

     # what we're creating, our single output
     outs = ["operations.go"],

     # our command to run, we need to use execpath to get the path to the binary
     # we saw in the original go:generate directive, that it takes genql.yaml as its first argument
-    # so we do as Bazel ask, we use $(location ...) to get its path.
+    # so by using $(location ...), we ask Bazel to get its path.
     cmd = "$(execpath @com_github_khan_genqlient//:genqlient) $(location genql.yaml)",

     # we need to inform Bazel, that we need this binary for our cmd, otherwise, it won't find it.